busoc/propsect/README.md

 This kind of file can be generated thanks to the script scripts/icn.awk

-The icn plugin does not treat the first line as a line containing some headers.
+The icn plugin does not consider the first line as being header.

 ### csv plugin

+The csv plugin, as its name suggests, process only CSV files.
+However, it consider the fields and records of its files as blackbox.
+The plugin has only two expectations on the format of its files.
+First, every records in the input files should contain exactly the same number of fields.
+And, second, the first row of each files should contain the headers for each column.

 The csv plugin set the following experiment specific metadata: